Fgruntjes/s3-plus/readme.md

 * The target bucket is created **with the same name as the original bucket**, which may take several minutes to several hours due to AWS propagation delay in freeing the original bucket name.
 * The data and settings are synced from the temporary bucket to the final, target bucket with the correct name in the new region.
 * The temporary bucket is deleted.

+**Advice:** this command should only be used when the bucket needs to be moved to a different region but retain its exact name.
+In all other cases, the following is *much faster*:

+`s3-plus rename-bucket --from original-bucket-name --to different-bucket-name --new-region eu-west-2`

 #### Limitations